Access to CPR and defibrillators

 Guidance for schools (Department for Education)

-The Premier League Defibrillator Fund is supported by the Football Foundation, the FA and Sport England, and aims to support the installation of AEDs and external storage cabinets at thousands of grassroots football facilities who do not currently have an easily accessible device on site.
+The Premier League Defibrillator Fund is supported by the Football Foundation, the FA and Sport England.
+It aims to support the installation of AEDs and external storage cabinets at thousands of grassroots football facilities who do not currently have an easily accessible device on site.

 A limited amount of Public Health funding is available to support organisations to obtain a defibrillator.
 This is subject to certain criteria based on current distribution of defibrillators in areas of highest need.